cjdbarlow/Part-One/baroreceptors.md

 Baroreceptors are **stretch receptors** which monitor changes in arterial pressure. **Arterial pressure** is monitored by receptors in the:
 * **Aortic arch**
-Innervated by CNX.
+  * Innervated by CNX
 * **Carotid sinus**
 Small dilation of the ICA at the level of the bifurcation.
-Innervated by CNIX.
+  * Innervated by CNIX
-  * Remember the carotid *body* is a chemoreceptor
+  * Remember the carotid *sinus* is a baroreceptor, the carotid *body* is a chemoreceptor

 **Low-pressure** stretch receptors:
   * Respond to increased venous return